 Inventor: Richard Trevithick

-His idea, though, was not treated of high importance during his time.
+His idea, though, was not treated with high importance during his time.
 Fast forward to 40 years after his invention was developed by others.
-Now, Trevithick’s steam train concept is highly regarded as one of Britain’s best contributions in the world.
+Now, Trevithick’s steam train concept is highly regarded as one of Britain’s best contributions to the world.